 Abstract: The key idea is that advertising informs the public of brand names and creates

+"Wedding Celebrations as Conspicuous Consumption: Signaling Social Status in Rural India."
+Bloch, Francis, Vijayendra Rao, and Sonalde Desai.
 We develop a status signaling model of wedding celebrations where the size of the celebration signals the quality of the new grooms family and the enhanced social status of the brides family.